SaraMehrem/SecureCodingProject/README.md

 HealthClinicPro System

-A secure Java-based healthcare management system that allows record keepers, doctors, and patients to interact with the system.
-It supports user authentication, registration, and management of medical records with a focus on secure coding practices.
+A Java-based console application that simulates a healthcare management system with multiple user roles (Record Keeper, Doctor, and Patient).
+The system enables secure authentication, user registration, and medical record management while applying secure coding principles such as password hashing, input validation, exception handling, and logging.
+It also incorporates unit testing, integration testing, and security testing techniques to ensure reliability, maintainability, and protection against vulnerabilities.

 Code, threat model, and report.